arangodb/docs-hugo/site/content/3.11/arangograph/backups.md

 {{< info >}}
-The cloned deployment will have the exact same features as the previous deployment including node size, model, and cloud provider.
-The region can stay the same or you can select a different one.
+The cloned deployment will have the exact same features as the previous deployment including node size and model.
+The cloud provider and the region can stay the same or you can select a different one.
 For restoring a deployment as quick as possible, it is recommended to create a deployment in the same region as where the backup resides to avoid cross-region